Strudsen/AutomowerAPI/README.md

-# pyhusmow
+# AutomowerAPI
-Api for Controling your Husqvarna automower using Home Assistant
+python Api for Controling your Husqvarna automower

 # Requirements
   + python 3